kevmck451/acoustic_camera/TestScripts/camera/picam/readme.md

 - 3_test.py: works
 - 4_test.py: works
 - 5_test.py: works
+- 6_test.py: works

-##### 3.8.
+  - 3.8.
 Capturing to a network stream:
   - this would be good when transfering from pi to pi
-- 6_test.py: works
   - ran server through ssh'd session
   - ran client directly from pi terminal
+- 7_test.py: works
+- 8_test.py: works
+  - 3.12.
+Recording to a circular stream
+  - this would be good for if confident detection made, start recording video
+- 9_test.py: